h15200/notes/kafka_and_confluent.md

 - a VCP has a relational database inside it (Postgres usually)

 - a VCP can either be `single-zone` or `multi-zone`.
-Zone in this context refers to the cloud provider's availablility zones.
+Zone in this context refers to the cloud provider's availability zones.

 ### Env